+Text description provided by the architects.
 In 2006, the Indiana Stadium and Convention Building Authority selected RATIO Architects to create a major expansion to the Indiana Convention Center as a response to ongoing increased convention and trade show demand.
 The more than 700,000 sq. ft. expansion includes exhibition space, meeting rooms, and pre-function and support space – all within a tight urban site in the heart of Indianapolis, directly connected to 4,700 hotel rooms and within easy walking distance of restaurants, retail shops and at the head of a new pedestrian/event street.
-More about the Indiana Stadium and Convention Building after the break.

 The project also features a climate-controlled pedestrian passageway between the Indiana Convention Center and the city’s new Lucas Oil Stadium.
 The 700-ft. pedestrian corridor includes a tunnel below highly-valued and heavily-used CSX and Amtrak rail lines that remained active throughout construction.
 The $275-million expansion of the Indiana Convention Center, together with facilities at the connected Lucas Oil Stadium, creates the 16th largest convention complex in the U.S., elevating Indianapolis to the top tier of mid-level convention cities.
 To mark its place as an Indiana facility, the Indiana Convention Center expansion is designed to recall the narrative story of the glacially-altered northern Indiana landscape coupled with southern Indiana’s bluffs.
 As a meeting place for major conventions and trade shows in an urban environment, the building’s design captures the welcoming gesture of a handshake.